-2.5.3.
+2.5.2.
 IDP DEVELOPMENT AND REVIEW PHASES

-The Integrated Development Plan is developed for five-year plan and it is developed in accordance with Section 25(1) of the Municipal Systems Act, Municipal Council must adopt an IDP within a prescribed period.
+The development of the integrated development plan which is a five year plan of the municipality which is deveped in accordance with Section 25(1) of the Municipal Systems Act, each municipal council must adopt an IDP after the start of its elected term within a prescribed period.
 An election represents the start of a 5-year IDP development process.
-Section 25 (3) does allow the Municipal Council to adopt the IDP of the preceding council.
+Section 25 (3) does allow the municipal council to adopt the IDP of the preceding council.
 However, this needs to be done in accordance with the process prescribed